alqinsidev/microservice-sandbox/README.md

 - **Authentication Service**: The service contain 3 end point which is Login, Register, and Validate token.

-- **Product Service**: The service contain 2 end point which return list that sorted by price.
+- **Product Service**: The service contains two endpoints.
+The first endpoint returns a list of all products, while the second endpoint specifically returns only five most expensive products and five most affordable products.

 ## Technologies Used

 - **Auth Service**: The service are use golang with gin for routing, and gorm for ORM.

-- **Auth Service**: The service are use golang with gin for routing, and gorm for ORM.
+- **Product Service**: The service are use NodeJS with NestJS framework.

 ## Getting Started